uidoyen/xullnn.github.io/_posts/2018-11-7-public-protected-private.md

   self.new.bark
 end
+# WangWang...Wang!
+#  => nil

 class Cat
   Dog.new.bark
 end
+# WangWang...Wang!
+#  => nil
 ```

 It works too but we'd not likely to do this in practice.

-Through these examples we realize that **"outside the class definition"** has many forms, it could mean "other than class definition", it could mean "inside other classes' definition", it could mean many other situations.
-Being aware of what is inside and outside class definition are important to understand the diffrence among public, protected and private method, and thankfully we are clear now.
+Through these examples we realize that **"outside the class definition"** means a lot.
+It could mean "other than class definition"; it could mean "inside other classes' definition"; it could mean many other situations.
+Be aware of what is inside and outside class definition are important to understand the diffrence among public, protected and private method, and thankfully we are clear now.

 ### 1 Public methods

-Things are clear now, public methods are accessible throughout the whole program if we know the class' name, or we get an instance of this class, this could be done in more than one way, like assigning the instance to a local variable or instance variable, or directly instantiating a new instance inside the argument list, and so on.
+Things are clear now, public methods are accessible throughout the whole program if we know the class name, or we get an instance of this class, this could be done in more than one way, like assigning the instance to a local variable then pass it to another method, or assigning it to instance variable, or directly instantiating a new instance inside the argument list, and so on.

 ### 2 Private methods